ATOUIYakoub/Class-Scheduling-CSP/README.md

 1. Access the Django admin interface at `http://127.0.0.1:8000/admin` and log in using the superuser credentials created earlier.
 2. Use the admin interface to input data about classrooms, courses, instructors, and timeslots.
 3. The timetable scheduling algorithm can be triggered via the provided endpoints or by implementing custom views.
+4. To test with Swagger, access the API documentation at `http://127.0.0.1:8000/api/schema/docs`.

 ## Timetable Scheduling